jandremarais/PotholeDetection/README.md

         └── QPJVBLDFqTEnvrc.JPG
 ```

-The images inside the folders are only samples and should be deleted before downloading the data.
+The images inside the folders of this repo are only samples and should be deleted before downloading the data.

 `data_crop` follows the same structure.
 Its contents will be created by a code cell in the `solution.ipynb` notebook.

-**Edit:** The data is no longer available at that link.
-I will contact the organisers to explore alternative options.
+**Edit:** Since the labels of the test images are now made available, the test folder from the Google Drive link also have 'positive' and 'negative' subdirectories.

 The folder `custom_layers` and the files `densenet121.py` and `resnet_101.py` are from [this](https://github.com/flyyufelix/cnn_finetune) awesome repo.
 It contains code to create common ConvNet architectures in Keras, including pretrained ImageNet weights.
 See the `README.md` of the original repo to get access to the pretrained weights and save them in the `models` directory (again using the `gddown.py` script).
 I edited the model scripts for compatibility with Keras 2.0.